kelvin110503/SRE/Part2/SRS.md

 - One Building can have multiple Facility records.
 - One Event can impact multiple Facilities or NavigationRoutes.
 - One User (admin) can create multiple UpdateLog entries.
+- One User can have multiple ClassSchedule records
+- One User can have many NotificationLog and SuggestionLog records.

 1. **Many-to-One**:

 - Multiple Facilities belong to a single Building.
 - Multiple EventImpact records may point to one Event.

+1. **One-to-One**:
+- One User has one UserPreferences record

 1. **Optional Relationships**: